-Disappearing bacterium may protect against strokeJanuary 9th, 2013 in Diseases, Conditions, Syndromes /
+Disappearing bacterium may protect against strokeJanuary 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study by NYU School of Medicine researchers reveals that an especially virulent strain of the gut bacterium Helicobacter pylori (H. pylori) isn't implicated in the overall death rate of the U.S. population, and may even protect against stroke and some cancers.
 The findings, based a nationwide health survey of nearly 10,000 individuals over a period of some 12 years, are published online, January 9, in the journal Gut.